OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 2. Configure Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^

 Configure deployment with parameters containing absolute file name **inside the container** to the diff file.
 The ``config/`` directory on your host is automatically passed into the container and mounted on ``/config``.
-For (example) files above, you need to adjust your configuration in ``custom.env`` and to contain the paths to certificate and key
+For (example) files above, you need to adjust your configuration in ``.env`` and to contain the paths to certificate and key

 .. code::